-We would like to express our gratitude and thanks to all those - residents and members of local statutory and voluntary sectors, and faith groups - who gave up their time to assist the project, extend hospitality in difficult times and talk to us - sometimes at great length - about the town in which they live and/or work.
+We would like to express our gratitude and thanks to all those - residents and members of local statutory, voluntary and faith sectors - who gave up their time to assist the project, extend hospitality in difficult times and talk to us - sometimes at great length - about the town in which they live and/or work.
 The project could not have been completed without that support and we are very grateful.